Lady Gaga Reveals Fibromyalgia Diagnosis, Her Goal Is To Bring Awareness And To Connect Others Who Have It

 Fibromyalgia can be a misunderstood disease.
 According to the American College of Rheumatology, it is known for its widespread pain and touch sensitivity that can also be accompanied by fatigue, sleep issues, and brain fog.
 It can be a tricky condition to diagnose.
 Most doctors will eliminate other issues that could be causing the pain before they make an official diagnosis.
 In addition, they may also do a tender point test to make a determination.

-Many fans of Lady Gaga are coming out to express their appreciation to her for bringing more awareness to the condition that is sometimes called ‘the invisible disease.’
+Many fans of Lady Gaga are coming out to express their appreciation to her for bringing more awareness to the condition that is sometimes called “the invisible disease.”
 Her platform could make a difference.

 Gaga also mentioned on Twitter that she wanted to keep the discussion of fibromyalgia open and would like to hear from her Little Monsters on what works for them to help ease their pain and other symptoms.
 Many are coming out in the open to share on social media their own personal struggles.